Learning Dynamic Abstract Representations for Sample-Efficient Reinforcement Learning

-Throughout the learning phase, the agent enhances the abstract policy $\bar{\pi}$ to learn the solution to $\bar{M}$.
-Since the agent learns through the abstraction $\zeta$ in this phase, extended actions (taking a concrete action repeatedly until the agent reaches a new abstract state or a terminal concrete state) are applied to to the environment instead of the concrete actions (Line \ref{line:extend} in Alg. \ref{alg:main}).
-At the end of each learning episode, CA+RL checks the refinement condition (Line \ref{line:refinement-condition} in Alg. \ref{alg:main}) at the end of each learning episode to initiate an evaluation phases followed by a refinement phase.
+Since the initial abstraction is likely to be too coarse, \alg{} checks the refinement condition (Line \ref{line:refinement-condition} in Alg. \ref{alg:main}) at the end of each learning episode to initiate an evaluation phase followed by a refinement phase.
 We set \alg{} to check the recent success rate of the RL agent every $n_{check}$ episodes where the refinement condition evaluate to true if the success rate is below some threshold.
 The choice of the refinement condition introduces a trade-off.
-On one hand, we want to obtain a near optimal abstraction that enables the agent learn the solution effectively.
-On the other hand, the abstract policy $\bar{\pi}$ should be trained enough to be used in the evaluation phase $\beta$ for refinement purposes.
-When the refinement condition is true, the algorithm runs the evaluation function $\beta$ (an standard Q-learning routine with a fixed policy) for $n_{eval}$ episodes (Line \ref{line:sim} in Alg. \ref{alg:main}).
+On one hand, we want to obtain a near optimal abstraction that enables the agent to learn the solution effectively.
+On the other hand, the abstract policy $\bar{\pi}$ should be trained enough to be used in the evaluation phase for refinement purposes.
+When the refinement condition is true, the algorithm runs the evaluation function $\beta$ (a standard Q-learning routine with a fixed policy) for $n_{eval}$ episodes (Line \ref{line:sim} in Alg. \ref{alg:main}).
 During the evaluation phase, it is likely to encounter an abstract state $\bar{s}$ multiple times.
 Since the policy is fixed in this phase, comparing different Q-values for the same pair of state-action ($\bar{s}, \bar{\pi}(a)$) exposes potential inconsistencies in the abstract state $\bar{s}$.
 To capture such inconsistencies, for all observed abstract states, \alg{} logs different computed Q-values and store them in $\Gamma$.
-Then, for each abstract state $\bar{s}$ in $\Gamma$, \alg{} calculates the normalized standard deviation of all logged $Q(\bar{s}, \bar{\pi}(a))$ (Line \ref{line:unstable} in Alg. \ref{alg:main}).
-Considering these calculated values, $\texttt{UnstabelState}(\Gamma)$ finds the unstable states (with high variations) using clustering techniques.
+Then, for each abstract state $\bar{s}$ in $\Gamma$, \alg{} calculates the normalized standard deviation of all logged $Q(\bar{s}, \bar{\pi}(a))$ (Line \ref{line:unstable} in Alg \ref{alg:main}).
+Considering these calculated values, $\texttt{UnstabelState}(\Gamma)$ finds the unstable states (abstract states with high variations) using clustering techniques.
 Finally, the unstable states are refined and the abstraction tree is updated accordingly in Lines \ref{line:update-tree-loop} to \ref{line:end-update-tree}.